caliper-io/caliper-docs/public/amd-installation.md

 ## AMD / RequireJS

-For convenience we provide [RequireJS](http://requirejs.org/) builds of our plugins.
-Follow the following steps (Backbone.js plugin used in example):
+For convenience we provide [RequireJS](http://requirejs.org/) builds of our adapters.
+Follow the following steps (Backbone.js adapter used in example):

 1. Config your API key
 2. Include `caliper.backbone.amd.min.js` on your page (or concatenate it to your asset bundle)